English Proficiency Requirements For a Graduate Degree in Hispanic Studies

 - Fanshawe College ESL Program.
 The requirement is graduation from Level 5, Advanced Academic Preparation, with a minimum 80% in all components.

-In consultation with the Graduate Chair and/or the Graduate Committee, students may also opt to take university courses offered in English to complete this requirement.
+In exceptional cases, the Graduate Committee, may allow students to take university courses offered in English to complete this requirement.
 The recommendation is that these courses have Canadian content.